MissingDeadlines/iolite/README.md

 Like the free version, IOLITE PRO is shipped without any DRM.
 Every downloaded build is yours forever to keep.

 You can find more details on the PRO version on our [website](https://iolite-engine.com/subscribe).

+## Third-Party Plugins

+If you've developed a custom plugin for IOLITE, make sure to send us a message, and we'll add a link in this section.

 ## Engine Resources